aws-samples/shopfloor-connectivity/docs/adapters/ads.md

 ---
 ### WaitAfterReadError
-Time to wait before reading values from the device after a read error in milliseconds
+The delay time, in milliseconds, that the adapter will wait before attempting another read operation after encountering a read error.
+This delay helps prevent excessive read attempts during error conditions and allows the PLC device time to recover from error states.

 **Type**: Integer